F2HEAL/VHP-Vibro-Glove2/README.md

 This project documents the F2Heal Open Source design for Vibrotactile Coordinated Reset (vCR) Gloves.
 With this information, you should be able to build and use this device.
 A [short introduction video](https://youtu.be/0L4k3rwZa5U) made by one of our team members.

+# !!Note!!

+This is a experimental release for 'current-sensing'.
+It is intended for measurements and testing purposes only, not for normal use.

 # Contents
 1. [Hardware](doc/Hardware.md)
 2. [Software](doc/Software.md)